geertguldentops/jlox/README.md

 ### Running all the unit tests ###

-Run all the tests **except** the acceptance tests which are located in the be.guldentops.geert.lox.LoxAcceptanceTest class
+Run all the tests **except** the acceptance tests which are located in the be.guldentops.geert.lox.main.test.LoxAcceptanceTest class

 ### Running all the acceptance tests ###

-Run all the tests in the be.guldentops.geert.lox.LoxAcceptanceTest class
+Run all the tests in the be.guldentops.geert.lox.main.test.LoxAcceptanceTest class

 ## Lox Lexical Grammar ##